Your obligations as a Student Assistance borrower.

 - Satisfactory Scholastic Standard:

-You must successfully complete 60% of a full course load each year (40% for students with permanent disabilities).
+You must successfully complete 60% of a full course load each year (40% for students with disabilities).
 If you fail to meet this criteria, you will be placed on probation (warning) for the purposes of borrowing any more money.
 The second time this happens, you will be suspended from receiving student loans or grants for 12 consecutive months.
 A third time and you will be suspended from our programs for 36 months.

 - Monitor your student assistance file on My PATH, respond to our emails and letters, keep your mailing address current and know your deadlines.
 We can't process incomplete applications, and we can't issue fundng after deadlines have passed.